patxu/attackofthedrones/README.md

 # AttackOfTheDrones

-## CS50 Final Project: Hand Gesture-based Nanocopter Control
+CS50 Final Project: Hand Gesture-based Nanocopter Control
-## Authors: Yondon Fu and Patrick Xu

 ## Overview

 There is a detailed report on the general design, specifications (finite state machine, data structures) can be found in `report.pdf`.

 The project focused on programming a [Crazyflie 1.0](https://www.bitcraze.io/crazyflie/) nanocopter and a [Leap Motion](https://www.leapmotion.com/) sensor.
 By implementing custom gestures, we are able to use the sensor to track hand gestures to control the nanocopter.
-Signals were sent to the nanocopter using a USB dongle included with the Crazyflie.
+Signals were sent to the nanocopter using a [USB dongle](https://www.bitcraze.io/2012/02/the-crazyradio-dongle/) included with the Crazyflie.

 The nanocopters run an embedded OS named RTOS.
 We focused on writing the code that would allow the motion sensor to communicate with the nanocopter.
 Some pieces of code were supplied to us.

-## Start Guide
+## Getting Started
-Install hardware dependencies and use the provided code.
+Try following the [Crazyflie guide](https://github.com/bitcraze/crazyflie-clients-python/blob/master/README.md).
+If that doesn't work, try following the completely unofficial guide documenting how I was forced to set up the dependencies.

-### Crazyflie dependencies
+### Crazyflie Dependencies
 1. macports (package installer)
   - http://www.macports.org/install.php
   - might need to install xcode